wmo-im/wis2box/docs/source/user/setup.rst

    These passwords are for internal use only within the wis2box, and it is recommended to accept the randomly generated passwords.

    The script will ask for 3-letter ISO country code for your wis2box.
 Please provide the 3-letter ISO country code for your country, for example ``FRA``.
    It will also ask for a centre-id.
-Please provide a string that identifies your organization and does not use spaces or special characters, for example ``meteofrance``.
+Please provide a lowercase string delimited by `-`, that is comprised of the `top level domain of your country`_ and a lowercase string that identifies your organization and does not use spaces or special characters, for example ``fr-meteofrance``.

 .. note::